"The U.S. Food and Drug Administration today approved Taltz (ixekizumab) to treat adults with moderate-to-severe plaque psoriasis.

 Ustekinumab may cause a rare (sometimes fatal) condition called RPLS (reversible posterior leukoencephalopathy syndrome).
 Get medical help right away if you develop persistent headache, seizures, sudden vision changes, mental/mood changes (such as confusion).

-There is a rare risk of developing cancer due to this medication.
+There is a rare risk of developing cancer (including skin cancer) due to this medication.
 Discuss the risks and benefits of treatment with your doctor.
-Tell your doctor immediately if you develop symptoms such as unusual lumps/growths, swollen glands, unexplained weight loss.
+Tell your doctor immediately if you develop symptoms such as unusual lumps/growths, unusual skin changes (including a sore that does not heal or a change in the size/shape/color of a mole), swollen glands, unexplained weight loss.

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.